Create a change event.

 Things to Consider

 - You can either create a change event from the Change Events tool or from an individual RFI.
+Note: The system will also suggest a title for the change event, based upon the RFI name.
+See Create a Change Event from an RFI.

 - Available on Procore's iOS and Android mobile application.